rust-lang/this-week-in-rust/drafts/2017-04-18-this-week-in-rust.md

 # Crate of the Week

-This week's Crate of this Week is [rust-skeptic](https://github.com/brson/rust-skeptic), a cargo subcommand to doctest your README.md.
-Thanks to [staticassert](https://users.rust-lang.org/users/staticassert) for the suggestion!
+Sadly, for lack of nominations we have no Crate of this Week.

 [Submit your suggestions and votes for next week][submit_crate]!